MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 ## Requirements

 Before you can use the web service management functions in the mrsdeploy R package, you must:
-+ Have access to an R Server instance that was  [properly configured](../r-reference/mrsdeploy/mrsdeploy-package.md#configure) to host web services.
++ Have access to an Machine Learning Server instance that was  [properly configured](../r-reference/mrsdeploy/mrsdeploy-package.md#configure) to host web services.

-+ Authenticate with R Server using the remoteLogin() or remoteLoginAAD() functions in the mrsdeploy package as described in "[Connecting to R Server to use mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md)."
++ Authenticate with Machine Learning Server using the remoteLogin() or remoteLoginAAD() functions in the mrsdeploy package as described in "[Connecting to Machine Learning Server to use mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md)."

 ## Web service types